LIMN

 Limn works through curation and collaboration to produce topic-based collections where meaning emerges through dialogue, juxtaposition, and contrast.
 Our editorial activity organizes around issues, each of which is a project unto itself.
 In each issue, we cooperate with guest editors to bring together a group of contributors (scholars, artists, activists, and more) who illuminate the problem at hand from different angles.
 Limn is always looking for exciting pitches for issues, but we do not accept unsolicited article submissions.

-Every issue moves through a multi-step process: Pitch, Prompt, Create, Collaborate, Design, and Publish.
-This process takes less than a year.
+Every issue moves through a multi-step process: Pitch, Prompt, Create, Collaborate, Editorial Review, and Design/Publish.
+This process currently takes approximately 15 months from pitch to publication.
 It is collaborative, rigorous, and quick—slightly different from your standard scholarly fare.

 1. Pitch